Guidelines on prosecuting cases involving communications sent via social media

 Cases involving the sending of communications via social media are likely to benefit from early consultation between police and prosecutors, and the police are encouraged to contact the CPS at an early stage of the investigation.

-Communications which may constitute credible threats of violence to the person or damage to property.
+Communications which may constitute threats of violence to the person or damage to property.

-Communications which specifically target an individual or individuals and which may constitute harassment or stalking, controlling or coercive behaviour, revenge pornography, an offence under the Sexual Offences Act 2003, blackmail or another offence.
+Communications which specifically target an individual or individuals and which may constitute harassment or stalking, controlling or coercive behaviour, disclosing private sexual images without consent, an offence under the Sexual Offences Act 2003, blackmail or another offence.

 Communications which may amount to a breach of a court order or a statutory prohibition.
 This can include:

-- Offences under the Contempt of Court Act 1981;
+- Contempts under the Contempt of Court Act 1981;

 - An offence under section 5 of the Sexual Offences (Amendment) Act 1992;